nwrenger/gluer/README.md

 ### Step 1: Define Structs and Functions

-Use the `#[metadata]` macro with the `#[meta(...)]` attribute to define your data structures and functions.
-This macro allows `gluer` to generate metadata for these structs and functions as `const` values with the same visibility as the function or struct.
-When splitting these into other modules, you need to import these `const` values, but they are recognized by Rust's compiler, so there is no need to worry about that.
+To define your data structures and functions, use the `#[metadata]` macro along with the `#[meta(...)] `attribute.
+This macro enables `gluer` to generate metadata for these structures and functions.
+It does so by implementing the `metadata` function on structs or by creating a struct that implements both the `metadata` function and the handler-specific function.
 ```rust
 use axum::{
     Json,